francispotter/busy-mirror/README.md

 # Busy

-A command-line task and plan management tool, for use from the terminal prompt on Linux and MacOS systems.
+A task and plan management tool, for use from the terminal prompt on Linux and MacOS systems.

 ## Installation